kbose28/FarmTest/README.md

 Other functions
 ---------------

 The function `farm.scree` makes some informative plots.
-It is possible to specify teh maximum number of factors to be considered and the maximum number of eigenvalues to be calculated in this function.
+It is possible to specify the maximum number of factors to be considered and the maximum number of eigenvalues to be calculated in this function.
 We recommend min(n,p)/2 as a conservative threshold for the number of factors; this also prevents numerical inconsistencies like extremely small eigenvalues which can blow up the eigenvalue ratio test.

 ``` r
 farm.scree(X, K.factors = 10, K.scree = 10)